data-apis/array-api/spec/usage_data.md

 The [`array-api-comparison`](https://github.com/data-apis/array-api-comparison)
 repository contains the data that was scraped from array library websites, as well as some summary analysis using that data and the recorded data.

+## Usage

+We used this data to inform which APIs were most commonly used, to understand what to include in the specification.
+We were also able to see which keyword arguments were used and the types of the arguments.
+This data helped inform our choices on what to standardize.